weaversa/cryptol-course/labs/LorumIpsum/LorumIpsum.md

 # Key Wrap Specification

-The Lorum Ipsum key is wrapped using the KWAE-128 Algorithm described in [NIST Special Publication 800-38F](https://csrc.nist.gov/publications/detail/sp/800-38f/final) "Recommendation for Block Cipher Modes of Operation: Methods for Key
+The Lorum Ipsum key is wrapped using the KW-AE 128 Algorithm described in [NIST Special Publication 800-38F](https://csrc.nist.gov/publications/detail/sp/800-38f/final) "Recommendation for Block Cipher Modes of Operation: Methods for Key